 What is circuit training?

 Any workout in which a series of exercises are done for a set time is a circuit workout.
 Gym circuit classes have everyone do a set time on a machine, following which they move round to the next machine.
 Studio circuit classes have “stations” which are set up around the room.
 The stations may use a piece of equipment, or just be a body weight or cardio station.
 In a circuit workout there can be any number of complete circuits, depending on the time available.
-The idea is that you do the full circuit without rest between exercises, so intensity should be moderate rather than high.

 If you’re doing a no-equipment circuit at home, obviously you don’t need to have stations around the room.
 You can just do one exercise for the set time, then change to the next one.

-How to do this circuit
+How to do this cardio circuit workout

 Please read these exercise safety guidelines before doing this workout.